* Last updated: October 2019 *

 Border Crossing Process – Indian Side

-I crossed the border at Bhimdatta, which takes you to Mahendranagar in Nepal as the first town.
-I had been up in the mountains in a
+I crossed the border at Banbassa/Bhimdatta, which takes you to Mahendranagar in Nepal as the first town.
+This is where I stayed for the first night of my stay.

 The last 20km down to the border area or Banbassa are some of the best roads I have ridden on in India.
 They are smooth, very wide and when I came down on them around 3-4pm there were very few vehicles.

 There is a very small immigration office there with some people sitting outside at a desk.
 It’s not well signposted at all.
-They will take your passport and stamp it and give you a form to fill in for Nepal if you need one.
-That’s it, simple.
-Took me 10 mins.
+They will take your passport and stamp it and give you a form to fill in for the Nepalese Visa if you need one.

 Border Crossing Process – Nepalese Side

-You have to ride about 1.5km after the Indian border crossing, where you cross a small bridge (again, there are no signs so ask) where you will come to a barrier and be asked to head into the immigration office.
+You have to ride about 1.5km after the Indian border crossing, where you cross a small bridge (again, there are no signs so ask if you’re not sure) where you will come to a barrier and be asked to head into the immigration office.

 I then had to visit the customs office which was another very small building but on the other side of the barrier.
 There was no one there and I walked in, sat down and got my road tax for 1 month.

 They only asked to see the registration certificate but I gave them the pollution certificate as well.
-The bike is not in my name and they didn’t ask any questions about it but I had a story ready.
+The bike was not in my name and they didn’t ask any questions about it but I had a story ready.